ChilliCream/workshops/crypto-maui/docs/docs/03-MAUI/02-run_the_app.md

 :::

 :::info
-If the .NET MAUI app fails to connect to the GraphQL API, double-check that the Backend GraphQL Server is still running in the Terminal and its `--urls` parameter is set to `http://localhost:5100`
+If the .NET MAUI app fails to connect to the GraphQL API, ensure the Backend GraphQL Server is still running in the Terminal and its `--urls` parameter is set to `http://localhost:5100`
 :::

 4. In a browser, navigate to `http://localhost:5100/graphql`